Lightning-AI/pytorch-lightning/docs/source/tpu.rst

 The specialization makes it a strong choice for NLP tasks, sequential convolutional networks, and under low precision operation.
 There are cases in which training on TPUs is slower when compared with GPUs, for possible reasons listed:

-- Too small batch size
+- Too small batch size.
+- Explicit evaluation of tensors during training. e.g `tensor.item()`
-- Tensor shapes (e.g. model inputs) change often during training
+- Tensor shapes (e.g. model inputs) change often during training.
 - Some tensor ops are not fully supported on TPU, or not supported at all.
 These operations will be performed on CPU (context switch).
 - PyTorch integration is still experimental.
 Some performance bottlenecks may simply be the result of unfinished implementation.